openembed-labs/rk3588-stm32-comm/README.md

 - **TCP Server**: Listens for incoming connections and processes received messages.
 - **TCP Client**: Connects to a server and sends messages.
-- **Interactive Mode**: Provides an interactive interface for managing communication.
+- **Interactive Mode**: Provides an interactive interface for managing communication and performing upgrades.
 - **Cross-Compilation Support**: Enables cross-compilation for ARM architectures.
 - **Communication Modes**: Supports sending and receiving test modes (`--send-test` and `--recv-test`).
 - **Daemon Mode**: Allows the program to run as a daemon process.